BREWLETTE/brewlette-app/README.md

 # BREWLETTE APP VERSION 1.0.0

-DEV TEAM: Triana Cerda, Simon Kaine, Alice Retz, Aemilius Morgan, Cristian Montes
+## DEV TEAM: Triana Cerda, Simon Kaine, Alice Retz, Aemilius Morgan, Cristian Montes
+In a 5 day sprint our team brainstormed, planned, and delivered a mobile friendly Brewlette app.
+Working remotely, the team utilized multiple tools to stay connected and openly communicate on project plans.
+Our team utilized highly practiced and desired frameworks, libraries, etc. to create an easy fun app that randomly finds you a place to drink.

 # REFERENCES
 ## API